dansteingart/without_the_hot_air/pages_md/SEwtHA_24.md

 <img src="figure346.png" width="219" height="168" />

 <img src="figure202.png" width="209" height="140" />
-<span class="figurenumber">Figure 24.14</span>.
+<div class='caption'><span class="figurenumber">Figure 24.14</span>.
 Graph of the total nuclear power in the world that was built since 1967 and that is still operational today.
-The world construction rate peaked at 30 GW of nuclear power per year in 1984.
+The world construction rate peaked at 30 GW of nuclear power per year in 1984.</div>

 ## What about nuclear fusion?